• Home

-The Bryant Faulty Spotlight were originally video and audio interviews with outstanding Bryant University faculty who discussed their projects, publications, successes, and challenges.
+The Bryant Faulty Spotlight was originally video and audio interviews with outstanding Bryant University faculty who discussed their projects, publications, successes, and challenges.
 The production of this series was originally made possible by the Douglas and Judith Krupp Library in collaboration with University Relations.
 The video interviews were suspended and the Bryant Faculty Spotlight switched to a podcast format in March 2020 due to the COVID-19 pandemic.
-At that time, the production of the podcast was taken over by Douglas and Judith Krupp Library.
+At that time, the production of the podcast was taken over by the Douglas and Judith Krupp Library.

 Bryant Faculty Spotlight, Episode 1: Maura Coughlin